 The Different Online Learning Strategies for Nigerian Students

-Online learning is being adopted around the world as an effective way to ensure that children continue to learn.
-For Lagos state however, online learning is not a substitute for the academic third term.
+In several countries around the world, online learning has been adopted, to ensure that children continue to learn.
+However, in Lagos State, online learning is not a substitute for the academic third term.
 It is only supposed to be a strategy to keep students busy while they are at home.

 Different schools have chosen to adopt different online learning strategies.
 While some schools are adhering to the instructions of the Lagos State Commissioner of Education; others have decided to commence their third term online and this has presented a lot of challenges for parents.